exp

 is accurate to well below 18-decimal precision in just two squarings and a single integer division.
 To undo the 256× reduction we raise the result to the 256th power — four quartic squarings (y⁴, then y¹⁶, y⁶⁴, y²⁵⁶).
 Finally we shift left by k to apply the 2^k factor.

 Negative inputs use the same machinery on |x|, then reciprocate: exp(−x) = 1 / exp(x).
-Inputs with |x| ≥ 135.305… would overflow uint256, so the function reverts above that bound; inputs below −41.45e18 underflow to 0 (the true value is sub-1e-18).
-The whole hot path stays in unchecked Yul assembly — no library calls, ~333 gas.
+The two endpoints are asymmetric: at x ≥ EXP_UPPER_BOUND (≈ 135.306e18) a positive result would overflow uint256, so the function reverts with ExpUpperBoundError.
+At x ≤ EXP_LOWER_BOUND (≈ −41.446e18) the true result is sub-1e-18 — not representable in 18-decimal fixed-point — so the function returns 0 silently as a graceful underflow rather than reverting.
+The whole hot path stays in unchecked Yul assembly — no library calls, ~331 gas.

 Example